sewenew/redis-plus-plus/README.md

 pipe.discard();
 ```

-#### Use Replies
+#### Parse Replies

-`Pipeline::exec` returns a `QueuedReplies` object, which contains replies of all commands that have been send to Redis.
-You can use `QueuedReplies::get` method to get and parse the ith reply.
-It has two overloads:
+`Pipeline::exec` returns a `QueuedReplies` object, which contains replies of all commands that have been sent to Redis.
+You can use `QueuedReplies::get` method to get and parse the `ith` reply.
+It has 3 overloads:

-- `template <typename Result> Result get(std::size_t idx)`: Return the ith reply as a return value.
-You need to specify the return type as tempalte parameter.
+- `template <typename Result> Result get(std::size_t idx)`: Return the `ith` reply as a return value, and you need to specify the return type as tempalte parameter.
-- `template <typename Output> void get(std::size_t idx, Output output)`: Return the ith reply as an output iterator.
-Normally, compiler will deduce the type of the output iterator.
+- `template <typename Output> void get(std::size_t idx, Output output)`: If the reply is of type *Array Reply*, you can call this method to write the `ith` reply to an output iterator.
+Normally, compiler will deduce the type of the output iterator, and you don't need to specify the type parameter explicitly.
+- `redisReply& get(std::size_t idx)`: If the reply is NOT a fixed type, call this method to get a reference to `redisReply` object.
+In this case, you need to call `template <typename T> T reply::parse(redisReply &)` to parse the reply manually.

-You can check [redis.h](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/redis.h) for the return type of each command.
+Check the [Return Type section](https://github.com/sewenew/redis-plus-plus#return-type) for details on the return types of the result.

 ```
 auto replies = pipe.set("key", "val").incr("num").lrange("list", 0, -1).exec();

-auto set_result = replies.get<bool>(0);
+auto set_cmd_result = replies.get<bool>(0);

-auto incr_result = replies.get<long long>(1);
+auto incr_cmd_result = replies.get<long long>(1);

-vector<string> list_result;
+std::vector<std::string> list_cmd_result;
-replies.get(2, back_inserter(list_result));
+replies.get(2, std::back_inserter(list_cmd_result));
 ```

 #### Exception

 If any of `Pipeline`'s method throws an exception, the `Pipeline` object enters an invalid state.
-And you CANNOT use it any more, but only destroy the object.
+You CANNOT use it any more, but only destroy the object, and create a new one.

 #### Thread Safety